raysmithdev/track-life/README.md

 ## Introduction

 I use a bullet journal to keep track of my activities.
 This inspired me to create a antithesis of current habit/routine tracker mobile and web apps.
 I prefer paper & pencil because it's simple.
-I'm not obligated set goals and feel that I'm always "underperforming".
+I'm not required to set goals and feel that I'm always "underperforming".
 I don't need to be reminded of my progress (or lack of) via emails, text messages or alerts.
 I do like seeing the visual check off though.
-Use the minimalist info as you will.
 Here is my take on tracking.
 Please enjoy!

 ## Description